Passengers of the Titanic: Survivors and victims

-The first lifeboat launched was Lifeboat 7 on the starboard side with 24 people on board out of a capacity of 65.
+The first lifeboat launched was Lifeboat 7 on the starboard side.
 It was lowered around 12:45 am as believed by the British Inquiry.
 Collapsible Boat D was the last lifeboat to be launched, at 1:55.
-Two more lifeboats, Collapsible Boats A and B, were in the process of being removed from their location on the roof of the officer's house, but could not be properly launched.
+Two more lifeboats, Collapsibles Boat A and Boat B, were in the process of being removed from their location on the roof of the officer's house, but could not be properly launched.
 Collapsible B floated away from the ship upside down, while Collapsible A became half-filled with water after the supports for its canvas sides were broken in the fall from the roof of the officers' quarters.
-Arguments occurred in some of the lifeboats about going back to pick up people in the water, but many survivors were afraid of being swamped by people trying to climb into the lifeboat or being pulled down by the suction from the sinking Titanic, though it turned out that very little suction had happened.
+Arguments occurred in some of the lifeboats about going back to pick up people in the water, but many survivors were afraid of being swamped by people trying to climb into the lifeboat or being pulled down by the suction from the sinking Titanic, and discouraged those in charge of the boats from returning to the wrecksite.
 At 2:20 am, Titanic herself sank.
+Fifth Officer Harold Lowe, after transferring passengers in Lifeboat 14 to other nearby lifeboats, did return to the wrecksite and managed to pull out four survivors, one of whom died soon after.

-A small number of passengers and crew were able to make their way to the two unlaunched collapsible boats, surviving for several hours (some still clinging to the overturned Collapsible B) until they were rescued by Fifth Officer Harold Lowe.
+After the ship sank, a small number of passengers and crew who had still been aboard were able to make their way to the two unlaunched collapsible boats, some of them surviving until daybreak.
+The survivors of Boat A, numbering around 12, were rescued by Fifth Officer Lowe who spotted the boat after finishing Lifeboat 14's search of the wrecksite, while Second Officer Charles Lightoller, on Boat B, used his officer's whistle to attract the attention of nearby Lifeboats 4 and 12 who rowed over and took of the survivors, numbering around 24, of the overturned collapsible.